Wittenoom, Western Australia: Early history

 Leo Snell, a kangaroo shooter on Mulga Downs, pegged a claim on Yampire Gorge, where there was a lot more blue asbestos.
 Walters and Leonard purchased Yampire Gorge from Snell, moved their treatment plant there, and began mining and treating the fibre.
 When Leonard cabled London that 2 mi of asbestos were in sight at Yampire Gorge, they cabled him back saying he should take a holiday.
 Leonard had to send a photograph before it was believed Yampire Gorge contained that much asbestos.

+The area around Wittenoom was mainly pastoral until the 1940s when mining for blue asbestos began.
 Walters and Leonard cleared the way into Yampire Gorge by blasting the biggest rocks and pulling them out of the way with a camel team.
-Even after that, it took them seven hours to drive their lorry the 15 mi from the workings to their treatment plant.

-By 1940, twenty-two men were employed at the Yampire Gorge workings and about 375 LT were mined and transported by mule team wagons to the coast at Point Samson.
+They took seven hours to drive their truck the 15 mi from the workings to their treatment plant.
+By 1940, twenty-two men were employed at the Yampire Gorge workings, and about 375 LT were mined and transported by mule team wagons to the coast at Point Samson.
 During World War II, communications with England became difficult, and de Berrales acquired an interest in the mines.

+Asbestos mining

+By 1941, major mining began in Yampire Gorge, which was closed in 1943 when mining began in Wittenoom Gorge.
+In 1943, the Colonial Sugar Company, through its subsidiary, Australian Blue Asbestos Ltd., took over both the Wittenoom and Yampire Mines.
+In 1947, a company town was built and, during the 1950s, it was the Pilbara's largest town.
+The peak population, as recorded by the Australian census conducted on 30 June 1961, was 881 (601 males and 280 females).
+During the 1950s and early 1960s, Wittenoom was Australia's only supplier of blue asbestos.
+The mine was shut down in 1966 due to its unprofitability, and growing health concerns from asbestos mining in the area.